Student Organizations & Diversity

 Medical Mission Coordinator

-Mentorship and Career Counseling
+Mentorship & Career Counseling

-On October 6, 2020, LMSA hosted a virtual Meet-and-Greet with the medical school faculty group Hispanic/Latinx Health Professionals at Jefferson.
+LMSA hosted a virtual Meet-and-Greet with the medical school faculty group Hispanic/Latinx Health Professionals at Jefferson.
 SKMC students met with faculty to learn about their paths in medicine and to get advice in pursuing careers in a variety of specialties.
 This session was the inaugural event for the LMSA Student-Faculty Mentorship Program.

 The purpose of Jefferson Muslim Student Association is to provide services for Muslim members of the Jefferson community and to educate the Jefferson community in the religious, social and cultural aspects of Islam and peoples of the Muslim world.